Sea Dragon (rocket): Design

 The first stage was to be powered by a single 36000000 kgf thrust engine burning RP-1 and LOX (liquid oxygen).
 The tank pressure was 32 atm for the RP-1 and 17 atm for the LOX, providing a chamber pressure of 20 atm at liftoff.
 As the vehicle climbed the pressures dropped off, eventually burning out after 81 seconds.
 By this point the vehicle was 25 mi up and 20 mi downrange, traveling at a speed of 4,000 mph.
-The normal mission profile expended the stage in a high-speed splashdown some 180 mi downrange.
-Plans for stage recovery were studied as well.
+The normal mission profile expended the stage in a high-speed splashdown some 180 mi downrange, though the potential for recovering the stage was studied as well.
+The noise of the engine was so powerful it was the reason the rocket was to be sea launched; on land it would have torn itself apart from the vibrations, and crushed the launch pad.

 The second stage was also equipped with a single very large engine, in this case a 6000000 kgf thrust engine burning liquid hydrogen and LOX.
 It was also pressure-fed, at a constant lower pressure of 7 atm throughout the entire 260 second burn, at which point it was 142 mi up and 584 mi downrange.
 To improve performance, the engine featured an expanding engine bell, changing from 7:1 to 27:1 expansion as it climbed.
 The overall height of the rocket was shortened somewhat by making the "nose" of the first stage pointed, lying inside the second-stage engine bell.

 A typical launch sequence would start with the rocket being refurbished and mated to its cargo and ballast tanks on shore.
 The RP-1 would also be loaded at this point.
 The rocket would then be towed to a launch site, where the LOX and LH2 would be generated on-site using electrolysis; Truax suggested using a nuclear-powered aircraft carrier as a power supply during this phase.
 The ballast tanks, which also served as a cap and protection for the first-stage engine bell, would then be filled with water, sinking the rocket to vertical with the second stage above the waterline.
 Last minute checks could then be carried out and the rocket launched.

 The rocket would have been able to carry a payload of up to 550 t or convert 550 into LEO.
-Payload costs, in 1963, were estimated to be between $59 to $600 per kg (roughly $500 to $5,060 per kg in 2020 dollars).
+This is enough to comfortably launch the ISS in a single launch (which weighs a "mere" 450 tons).
+Payload costs, in 1963, were estimated to be between $59 and $600 per kg (roughly $500 to $5,060 per kg in 2020 dollars).
 TRW (Space Technology Laboratories, Inc.) conducted a program review and validated the design and its expected costs.
 However, budget pressures led to the closing of the Future Projects Branch, ending work on the super-heavy launchers they had proposed for a crewed mission to Mars.